Digilent/digilent-vivado-scripts/README.md

     For the purposes of this guide, any time that the text `<demo>` appears, you should replace it with the name of your chosen demo, as it appears at the end of the URL.
 For example, for the [Zybo Z7-20 HDMI demo](https://github.com/Digilent/Zybo-Z7-20-HDMI), `<demo>` should be replaced with `Zybo-Z7-20-HDMI`.
 - Make sure that [Git](https://git-scm.com/) and a console application that can use it are installed on your computer.
 Most Linux systems will already have git installed.
 Windows users are recommended to use the Git Bash shell available through https://gitforwindows.org.
-- Make sure you have the version of Vivado and/or Xilinx SDK targeted by your chosen demo repository installed on your computer.
+- Make sure you have the version of Vivado targeted by your chosen demo repository installed on your computer.
 The README for your chosen demo will describe which version of these tools it can be used with.
 Installation instructions can be found in the [Installing Vivado, Xilinx SDK, and Digilent Board Files](https://reference.digilentinc.com/vivado/installing-vivado/start) guide on the Digilent Wiki.
+FIXME update link
 ### Getting Demo Sources
 1. Open your git-compatible console or terminal application.
 1. Change directory (using the `cd` command) to the folder that you wish to put the demo sources into. **Note:** *Take note of which directory you are in, it will be used again later*